 The Facebook section enables you to add a title, description and feature image that only appear when the page or post is shared on Facebook.
 This can be useful because the information shared on social media has to be catchy to get attention.

 To add this info, click to expand the Facebook section.

 Next, type in your title and description, and select an image if necessary.

 Do the same on the twitter tab to add twitter specific info.

 After setting up the Social tab, and with the SEO and Readability tabs green, your content is optimized and ready to rank!

-Verifying Your Site With Google, Bing and Baidu Using Yoast SEO
+Verifying Your Site With Google, Bing, and Baidu Using Yoast SEO Plugin

 Search engines provide tools to manage the search appearance of your site.
 Google provides the Google Search Console while Bing and Baidu provide Webmaster tools.

 For SEO to be effective, you should add your site to these tools.
 However, you would have to verify ownership of your site.
 You usually do this by adding a code generated by the console or webmaster tool to your site.